joaofbantunes/MessingAroundWithMicroBenchmarks/README.md

 ## Repository structure

-- Benchmarks - contains the benchmark application
+- Benchmarks - contains the benchmark application (it's over-engineered, just to try to make things simpler for the presentation)
 - Starting - contains the starting solutions needing optimization
-- Session - initially contains the solutions needing optimization, later the solutions developed during a learning mob programming session
-- Reference - contains ideas of possible solutions
+- Session - contains ideas of possible solutions we looked into during the presentation

 ## Running benchmarks